 These plans can be excellent choices for charitable gifting because they are taxed more heavily than other assets-sometimes greater than 50 percent.
 However, by making PAWS the beneficiary, the full value of the account will pass to PAWS to be used to benefit the animals.

 You can give your personal residence to PAWS while specifying that you (and/or another person) be permitted to continue using the property for life.
 This can result in a sizable tax deduction, depending upon the age(s) of the person(s) in question.

 These are just some of the options of planned giving.
 Before deciding on what type of gift you might make to PAWS, please consult with your attorney.
 Tax laws change and an independent estate planning professional should always review your individual situation.

 PAWS is recognized as a 501(c)(3) non-profit.
 Our tax ID number is 91-6073154.

-For more information on any of these planned giving options, or to let us know if you have already included PAWS in your estate plans, please contact our Director of Development & Community Relations at 425.412.4023 or email@example.com.
+For more information on any of these planned giving options, or to let us know if you have already included PAWS in your estate plans, please contact Rachel Bishop at 425.412.4036 or firstname.lastname@example.org.
 All inquiries will be kept strictly confidential, and imply no obligation to make a gift.